WHAT IS SETTLEMENT PLANNING?

 What is Settlement Planning?

-Settlement Planning is a collaborative comprehensive holistic approach to helping plaintiffs and their counsel move through the financial transition resulting from a major life event and prepare for incoming settlements.
-The settlement planning and financial planning decisions that must be made are unique to each person and transition event.
-This requires experience, patience, empathy, the ability to break down complexity, to educate through a humanistic process.
-Settlement planning IS NOT just about selling a product.
-Settlement planning is sometimes known as settlement protection planning.
+Settlement planning is a collaborative, comprehensive, and holistic process designed to assist plaintiffs and their counsel in managing the financial transition after a major life event and preparing for incoming settlements.
+Financial and settlement planning decisions are tailored to each individual’s unique circumstances.
+This approach requires expertise, patience, empathy, the ability to simplify complex issues, and a dedication to education through a human-centered methodology.
+Settlement planning is not just about offering a product; it is often referred to as settlement protection planning.

 " Whether a change is motivated by choice or chance, there is a distinct pattern for how we humans internalize and respond to life-altering transitions". -Sudden Money Institute

-Our brand of settlement planning balances the personal and the technical sides of money, employing Sudden Money® protocols and tools in a humanistic process and collaborating with people in transition to help them navigate a path to clearer and more confident decisions.
+Our brand of settlement planning balances the personal and the technical sides of money, employing Sudden Money® protocols and tools in a humanistic process.
+We work collaboratively with people in transition to help them navigate a path toward making clearer and more confident settlement planning decisions.

-Why the use of an Expert Settlement Planner and Certified Financial Transitionist
+The use of an Expert Settlement Planner and a Certified Financial Transitionist is also beneficial to claims professionals.

-The public relations value of a humanistic approach should not be under estimated by claims professionals, insurers, defendants and their attorneys.
-Having an understanding of the settlement planning process and then implementing through balancing the personal and the technical, adds another dimension to how insurance companies and defendants can approach mediations and settlement discussions in simple or complex litigation.
-One or more of the above reasons may affect your ability to close out a file for your client, your insured, or for the following market.
-Employing an expert settlement planner with financial transition expertise, and/or recommending to your adversary that they engage a settlement planner with these skills, may help keep things moving along.
-John Darer of 4structures.com LLC is a Registered Settlement Planner, a Master Structured Settlement Consultant and one of only two Certified Financial Transitionists in the settlement planning and structured settlement space.
+The value of a humanistic approach in public relations should not be overlooked by claims professionals, insurers, defendants, and their attorneys.
+Understanding the settlement planning process and balancing the personal and technical aspects can enhance how insurance companies and defendants handle mediations and settlement discussions, whether in simple or complex litigation.
+These factors could influence your ability to close a file for your client, insured, or market.
+Hiring an expert settlement planner with financial transition expertise, or suggesting your adversary do so, can help keep the process moving smoothly.
+John Darer of 4structures.com LLC is a Registered Settlement Planner, a Master Structured Settlement Consultant, and one of only two Certified Financial Transitionists in the settlement planning and structured settlement field.

 What is a Settlement Planner?

-A settlement planner is financial advisory team member, someone in your corner, a member of your brain trust, who can provide expert advice, guidance and assistance in a variety of ways to help design the optimal plan for allocation and distribution of plaintiffs' and attorneys' settlement proceeds and provide guidance to the individuals and/or their attorneys through the settlement plan and its implementation.
-We handle both personal injury settlement planning and settlement planning for wrongful death survivors in aviation, auto, construction, medical malpractice, maritime settlements, as well as settlement planning and expert advice in employment, intellectual property and commercial settlements.
+A settlement planner is a member of the financial advisory team, acting as a trusted partner and expert resource.
+They provide advice, guidance, and assistance to design an optimal plan for the allocation and distribution of settlement proceeds for plaintiffs and attorneys.
+Additionally, they guide individuals and their attorneys through the settlement planning process and its implementation.
+Their expertise extends to personal injury settlements, wrongful death settlements in aviation, automotive, construction, medical malpractice, and maritime cases, as well as employment, intellectual property, and commercial settlements.

 Read more about our settlement planning services.
 Settlement planning involves an interdisciplinary approach.